MicrosoftDocs/azure-dev-docs/articles/dev-tunnels/security.md

 Tunnel ports using the HTTP(S)/WS(S) protocols can be accessed directly via the provided web-forwarding url (for example: `https://tunnelid-3000.devtunnels.ms`).

-- Insecure client connections are **always** automatically upgraded to HTTPS/WSS.
+- Insecure client connections are always automatically upgraded to HTTPS/WSS.
 - HTTP Strict Transport Security (HSTS) is enabled with a one year max-age.
 - The minimum TLS version the service supports is 1.2, with TLS 1.3 being the preferred version.
 - TLS termination is done at service ingress using service certificates, issued by a Microsoft CA.
-  - Note: After TLS termination, header rewriting takes place.
+  - After TLS termination, header rewriting takes place.
 This is required for many web application development scenarios.

 ## Anti-phishing protection

 When connecting to a web-forwarding url for the first time, users are presented with an interstitial anti-phishing page.
 The page is skipped under the following circumstances:
 - The request uses a method other than `GET`
 - The request `Accepts` header doesn't contain `text/html`
 - The request contains the `X-Tunnel-Skip-AntiPhishing-Page` header